fablab-bergamo/Fab-O-matic/hardware/README.md

 Changes from rev 1.2:

+* Design is now robust for Mains voltage on PCB for machine control (large PCB copper tracks, isolation gaps > 4 mm, PCB cutout)
 * Added D9 to protect USB from incorrect power flow to machine and host.
 * 2 independent terminal blocks for machine control and board power
-* Design is now robust for Mains voltage on PCB for machine control
 * Layout and routing changed, but ESP32/RFID/LCD/factory default button/Neopixel have not been moved.

 ⚠ Errata in this revision ⚠